1957 Commonwealth Prime Ministers' Conference

 The 1957 Commonwealth Prime Ministers' Conference was the ninth Meeting of the Heads of Government of the Commonwealth of Nations.
-It was held in the United Kingdom in June 1957, and was hosted by that country's Prime Minister, Harold Macmillan.
+It was held in the United Kingdom in June 1957, and was hosted by British Prime Minister, Harold Macmillan.

-The new Canadian prime minister, John Diefenbaker, proposes the intensification of trade relations within the Commonwealth.
-His call for an Empire Trade Conference were resisted by the British government which has an eye towards the UK developing stronger trade relations with Europe and the newly formed European Economic Community; the impact of the UK joining a European free trade area and its possible consequences on Commonwealth trade was a matter of concern.
-A Commonwealth Trade and Economic Conference is called for the next year.
+The new Canadian prime minister, John Diefenbaker, proposed the intensification of trade relations within the Commonwealth.
+His calls for an Empire Trade Conference were resisted by the British government, which had an eye towards the UK developing stronger trade relations with Europe and the newly formed European Economic Community; the impact of the UK joining a European free trade area and its possible consequences on Commonwealth trade were a matter of concern, with a Commonwealth Trade and Economic Conference being called for the next year.

-The aftermath of the Suez Crisis and invasion of Hungary of the previous year were also discussed with the Commonwealth leaders calling for the strengthening of the United Nations as an instrument of peace.
+The aftermath of the Suez Crisis and invasion of Hungary of the previous year were also discussed, with the Commonwealth leaders calling for the strengthening of the United Nations as an instrument of peace.
 The Suez Crisis had badly split the Commonwealth resulting in India, Pakistan and Ceylon considering leaving the organisation; Canadian External Affairs Minister Lester Pearson told the Canadian House of Commons that the Commonwealth faced dissolution over Suez.
 Multilateral nuclear disarmament negotiations were also discussed.

 This was the first Commonwealth Prime Ministers' Conference attended by Ghana, which had attained independence in March 1957.